ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/which config file/_index.md

 Prior to Butler v2.1, JSON config files were used.
 YAML is however much more human readable than JSON, thus the config file was changed to YAML.
 JSON config files can still be used though (just create the file in JSON syntax and suffix it with .json), but YAML is the default as of Butler v2.1.

 Butler comes with a default config file called `production_template.yaml`.
-Make a copy of it, then rename the copy to `default.yaml`, `production.yaml`, `staging.yaml` or somthing else suitable for your specific use case.
+Make a copy of it, then rename the copy to `default.yaml`, `production.yaml`, `staging.yaml` or something else suitable to your specific use case.
 Update it as needed (see the [config file reference page](/docs/reference/config-file/) for details).

 Trying to run Butler with the default config file (the one included in the files download from GitHub) will not work - you need to adapt it to your server environment.
 For example, you need to enter the IP or host name of you Sense server(s), the IP or host name where Butler is running etc.